Top 10 Best Road Trip Destinations in Luzon

 Vigan – A Walk-Through Colonial History

 Step into a different era with a visit to Vigan, Ilocos Sur—a UNESCO World Heritage City where cobblestone streets, Spanish-era houses, and heritage charm blend seamlessly.
-As one of Asia’s best-preserved examples of a planned Spanish colonial town, Vigan offers a truly immersive cultural experience for history lovers and curious travelers alike.
+As one of Asia’s best-preserved examples of a planned Spanish colonial town, Vigan offers a truly immersive cultural experience for history lovers and curious travelers alike, with its historical landmarks serving as essential stops for history enthusiasts.

 Top Attractions: